 Gohenry costs $3.99 per month, per child.
 If you have a lot of children, this may not be the solution for you.

-If you’ve never considered using a service like Greenlight, FamZoo, or gohenry to manage your kids’ allowance, give it a try.
+If you’ve never considered using a debit card service for kids like Greenlight, FamZoo, or gohenry to manage your childrens’ allowance, give it a try.

 You can cancel anytime if you’re not satisfied.